teapython/OpenCV/README.md

         else:
             faceDescriptors = np.concatenate((faceDescriptors, faceDescriptorNdarray), axis=0)

-        # Save subfolder names containing this face image in index.
-We will use it later to identify
+        # Save subfolder names containing this face image in index
-        # person name corresponding to face descriptors stored in NumPy Array
+        # Later it will be used to identify person name corresponding to face descriptors
         index[i] = nameLabelMap[imagePath]
         i += 1
 ```